munificent/craftinginterpreters/book/statements-and-state.md

 Java representation of Lox's `nil` value.
 Then we tell the environment to bind the variable to that value.

-Next, to evaluate a variable expression:
+Next, to evaluate a variable expression.

 ^code visit-variable